Otto Strasser: Nazi Party (1925–1930)

-After expulsion
+Nazi dissident in Germany (1930–1933)

-Following his expulsion, he set up his own party, the Black Front, composed of like-minded former NSDAP members, in an attempt to split the Nazi Party.
+On 1 July, Strasser telegraphed Hitler requesting an explanation for Goebbels' actions.
+None would come.
+Strasser then seceded from the National Socialists and set up his own party, the Black Front, composed of like-minded former NSDAP members, to split the Nazi Party.
 His party proved unable to counter Hitler's rise to power in 1933, and Strasser spent the years of the Nazi era in exile.
-The Nazi Left was annihilated during the Night of the Long Knives in 1934, in which Gregor Strasser was killed.
-This left Hitler as undisputed party leader and able to pacify both industrialists and the military into accepting his new Nazi regime.
+The Strasserists were annihilated during the Night of the Long Knives in 1934, during which Gregor Strasser was killed.
+This left Hitler as the undisputed party leader and was able to pacify the industrialists and military elite by ridding the party of the influence of people like Gregor Strasser and Ernst Röhm.

+Exile (1933–1955)

 In addition to the Black Front, Strasser at this time headed the Free German Movement outside Germany; this group (founded in 1941) sought to enlist the aid of Germans throughout the world in bringing about the downfall of Hitler and his vision of Nazism.

-Exile